denisbider/Atomic/README.md

 * `SmtpSender`, `SmtpReceiver` and `Pop3Server` with TLS support using Schannel on Windows.

 * Support for reading and generating email messages, including DKIM signing.

-* `Originator`, a self-contained DLL which packs email message generation, SMTP sending functionality, and an outgoing mail queue.

 * `Diff`, a general-purpose implementation of the Myers diff algorithm, suitable for inputs of any size.